-Creative Director and Founder of Vandal London, Social Media expert and IDM tutor in the Professional Certificate in Content Marketing Will Francis predicts how brands might use content marketing to stand out from the crowd.
+Creative Director and Founder of Vandal London, Social Media expert and IDM tutor in the IDM Award in Content Marketing Will Francis predicts how brands might use content marketing to stand out from the crowd.

 As consumers get their content through ever more diverse means - watches, TVs, voice assistants et al - 2018 will challenge marketers to think beyond snappy videos and keyword-heavy blog posts (though they remain useful).
 Equally, live video and ephemeral content will challenge brands to open up to new formats and ideas, to let their audience in like never before.

 Many brands will start to question their organic social media presences in 2018, reassessing who it is they're actually talking to, whether they're still there and whether the hamster wheel churning me-too content is even worth being on.
 And rightly so, we as marketers need to stay diverse in terms of owned and paid media channels, retaining control of our destiny and staying creative about how we inhabit these digital spaces.